david-wei-01001/LLM-Robotics/README.md

 </div>

 ## LLMRoboticsProject
-This is the file containing the Unity project and code script
+This is the folder containing the Unity project and code script
 - Asset is the project asset, Script folder inside it containing codes

 ## Codes